Documentation

 Attribute Expected Type Description

-artifact String An identifier referencing an artifact.
+artifact_ref String An identifier referencing an artifact.

 params Dict(String, AcceptedTypes) A collection of input names mapped to input types of attributes required to be defined by service expectations that invoke it.